henrikkorsgaard/folketingets-aabne-data/README.md

 ## Notes

+### Todo

+- Seperate queries for individual enteties and lists
+- Combine queries for e.g. Afstemning and stemme to optimize response a bit.
+- Prepare test data that resolves for the relations

 ### Tests
 I mainly run tests to make sure that I cover the contract implied in the GraphQL schema definition and making sure that I can call the database with the individual entities and resolvers.
 I do not verify the structs and data coverage in the resolver queries.
 That will be caught with the schema contract and/or graphIql test.